aws-samples/aws-textract-comprehend-lex-chatbot/README.md

 Cognito scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.
+* Amazon CodeStar - For setting up the Web UI for the Chatbot, Amazon CodeStar is used to setup a Continuous Delivery pipeline.
+AWS CodeStar enables you to quickly develop, build, and deploy applications on AWS.
+AWS CodeStar provides a unified user interface, enabling you to easily manage your software development activities in one place.
+With AWS CodeStar, you can set up your entire continuous delivery toolchain in minutes, allowing you to start releasing code faster.

 ## This sample includes: